Alchemix USD (ALUSD) Hits Self Reported Market Capitalization of $195.27 Million

-Alchemix USD (ALUSD) traded flat against the dollar during the 1-day period ending at 11:00 AM E.T. on July 1st.
-Alchemix USD has a market capitalization of $195.27 million and approximately $163.61 worth of Alchemix USD was traded on exchanges in the last 24 hours.
-Over the last seven days, Alchemix USD has traded 0% higher against the dollar.
-One Alchemix USD token can now be bought for $0.82 or 0.00003179 BTC on cryptocurrency exchanges.
+Alchemix USD (ALUSD) traded flat against the US dollar during the one day period ending at 14:00 PM E.T. on July 7th.
+In the last week, Alchemix USD has traded 0% higher against the US dollar.
+One Alchemix USD token can now be purchased for approximately $0.82 or 0.00003179 BTC on popular exchanges.
+Alchemix USD has a total market capitalization of $195.27 million and $4.91 worth of Alchemix USD was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.